 The ARC does not review applications for driveway painting/coating/pavers.
 Driveway extensions: Driveway extensions may be granted only if the extension is affixed to the existing driveway originally constructed/designed by the Developer and accommodates an existing garage, a garage expansion or addition of a golf cart garage or expansion thereof.
+Photographs of surrounding homes in the neighborhood shall be provided to ensure the extension is aesthetically pleasing and harmonious to the neighborhood.
 Driveway extensions shall not be granted if proposed expansion violates any Rule provisions.
 No additional access points or curb cuttings are permitted other than the width of the originally constructed driveway.